Truncated modules and linear presentations of vector bundles: Introduction

 One of the goals of this paper is to provide a list of matrices of constant rank arising from vector bundles over projective spaces.
 We concentrate here on the most classical constructions (instantons, null-correlation bundles and so forth).
 To our knowledge however, among the examples of matrices of constant rank that we construct from these bundles, very few were known before.
 All this is developed in \S \ref{vb}.

-The last subject are linear matrices of constant rank with extra symmetry properties: we examine the conditions needed for a constant rank matrix $A$ constructed with our method to be skew-symmetric in a suitable basis (we call such matrix skew-symmetrizable).
-This is tightly related with the results of \cite{bo_fa_me}; indeed the results of this section should be seen as a parallel of those of \cite{bo_fa_me} which complements and explains the techniques used there, relying on commutative algebra rather than derived categories.
+The paper also contains a discussion about linear matrices of constant rank with extra symmetry properties: in \S \ref{sec4} we examine the conditions needed for a constant rank matrix $A$ constructed with our method to be skew-symmetric in a suitable basis (we call such matrix skew-symmetrizable).
+This is tightly related with the results of \cite{bo_fa_me}; indeed the outcomes of this section should be seen as a parallel of those of \cite{bo_fa_me} which complements and explains the techniques used there, relying on commutative algebra rather than derived categories.

-Another advantage of our technique is that it is algorithmic, and can be implemented in a very efficient way, as computations sometimes work even beyond their theoretical scope.
+Another advantage of our technique is that it is algorithmic, and can be implemented in a very efficient way.
 This not only provides a detailed explanation of the algorithm appearing in \cite[Appendix A]{bo_fa_me}, but allows to construct infinitely many examples of skew-symmetric $10 \times 10$ matrices of constant rank $8$ in $4$ variables; up to now, the only example of such was that of \cite{Westwick}.

-Finally, let us note that all these examples, and many more, can be explicitly constructed thanks to the {\it Macaulay2} \cite{M2} package {\tt ConstantRankMatrices} implementing our algorithms.
+Finally, let us note that all these examples, and many more, can be explicitly constructed thanks to the {\tt Macaulay2} \cite{M2} package {\tt ConstantRankMatrices} implementing our algorithms.
 The interested reader can find it at the website \href{http://www.paololella.it/EN/Publications.html}{\tt www.paololella.it/EN/Publications.html}.